-- Be named to the Canadian Ski Jumping National or National Development Team as of July 1 of the qualifying year. - Be a Canadian citizen at the beginning of the carding cycle for which the athlete is being nominated. - Be eligible per FIS rules to represent Canada at major international competitions, including World Championships, at the beginning of the carding cycle for which the athlete is being nominated. - Participate in national team preparatory and annual training programs during the period in which they are qualifying for AAP support. - Meet published NSO approved, AAP compliant sport specific carding criteria.
+- Be named to the Canadian Ski Jumping National, National Development Team or named as a next generation athlete as of July 1 of the qualifying year. - Be a Canadian citizen at the beginning of the carding cycle for which the athlete is being nominated. - Be eligible per FIS rules to represent Canada at major international competitions, including World Championships, at the beginning of the carding cycle for which the athlete is being nominated. - Participate in national team preparatory and annual training programs during the period in which they are qualifying for AAP support. - Meet published NSO approved, AAP compliant sport specific carding criteria.